 One question I get asked quite a lot is how to actually add the Google Analytics tracking code in GeneratePress.

-Lots of WordPress bloggers recently have been asking how to redirect their author archives link to their About page.
+Many WordPress bloggers have recently been asking how to redirect their author archives link to their About page.

 By default, a blog post author link will point to the author archives page, which doesn’t add much value to the reader when there’s only one author on the site.